djconroy/Scrabble/README.md

 To play BruteForce against itself run Scrabble.main() with the following program arguments: BruteForce BruteForce

-Note: BruteForce runs slowly when there's a blank tile in the player's frame.
+Note: BruteForce runs slowly when there's a blank tile in the player's frame, since then the number of anagrams is multiplied by approximately 26.

 To see an illustration of the possible word placement positions BruteForce generates for a particular board state run BruteForceTest.main().